Difference Between European option vs American option

 Conclusion

-A European style option is not that pricey as compared to American style options.
-The premium offered in American-style options is higher as compared to the options offered in European-style options.
+A European-style option is not as pricey as American-style options.
+The premium offered in American-style options is higher than those offered in European-style options.
 European style options are usually traded OTC or over the counter, whereas American style options are usually traded OTE or over the exchanges.
-European options are less risky as the option holder gets to redeem the option only at the date of maturity whereas the American style options are way riskier as the option holder gets to redeem the option anytime between the date of purchase and maturity date.
+European options are less risky as the option holder gets to redeem the option only at the date of maturity.
+In contrast, the American-style options are way riskier as the option holder gets to redeem the option anytime between the date of purchase and the maturity date.

 Recommended Articles